Be a part of a global shift into a healthy and empowering educational paradigm where everyone thrives.

 - Be a part of the W.E.L.L.
 Kids NOW® Movement Advisory Team.
 The W.E.L.L.
 Kids NOW® Advisory Team consists of world-wide passionate, community leaders that are contributing to the Vision, Values, Actions, and Roll-Out Plan of the WKN Movement.
 Contact us or go to W.E.L.L.
 Kids NOW® Movement page on Facebook to inquire.

 - Design and market our W.E.L.L.
 Kids NOW® Movement Facebook page and enroll 1 million people to JOIN the W.E.L.L.
 Kids NOW® Movement Alliance (group).

 - Design and market our W.E.L.L.
 Kids NOW® Movement Website.

 - Design a SHIFT Documentary, cartoon strip with mascot, and a WKN LOGO.

 - Design and market our “30 To THRIVE” INTERVIEWS – Live Zoom Webinars with new-paradigm Great Educational Leaders that are recorded and air on YouTube, Blogspot radio and Facebook.

-- Design and market THE MY VOICE COUNTS EXPERIENCES -World-Cafe virtual experiences that occur all over the world with students, teachers, administrators, parents, and anyone who cares about education.
+- Design and market THE OUR VOICE COUNTS EXPERIENCES -World-Cafe virtual experiences that occur all over the world with students, teachers, administrators, parents, and anyone who cares about education.

 - Design and market the Declaration of Empowerment Education and our online GLOBAL CONFERENCE.

 As we SHIFT the old survival of the fittest, out-come focused, competitive paradigm to an Empowered Partnership paradigm where children can be themselves and learn and grow with freedom, positive values, and without judgement, we will see a tremendous positive shift into a sustainable, peaceful and healthy world.

 Contact us for more information and your ideas.